Baskerville Whitley.png

 Upon her return to the south, Whitley owned and operated Charlotte's oldest nanny placement service, Private Placements, Inc., for eight years.

 Teaming up with three other Charlotte entrepreneurs in 2011, Whitley co-founded Warm Charlotte, a charity collecting and delivering cold weather items to local shelters and families who need them most.
 Whitley has enjoyed philanthropic efforts in a close partnership including the role as spokesperson for Goodwill of the Southern Piedmont.
 In 2014, Whitley completed her first Boston Marathon.
-As an avid runner, Whitley enjoys coaching a team for the boys not for profit characater building and running organization, Let Me Run, as well as serving on the advisory council.
+As an avid runner, while her boys were younger, Whitley enjoyed coaching a team for the boys not for profit characater building and running organization, Let Me Run, as well as serving on the advisory council.

-In 2019 Whitley assumed the role as Style Editor for Southpark Magazine.
+In 2019, Whitley assumed the role as Style Editor for Southpark Magazine, a role she created in her own response to seeing a need.
 In March 2020, in light of the Coronavirus pandemic, Whitley established the industry- wide coalition, Fashion Forward, to support and preserve the retail fashion sector in Charlotte, NC.

 Copyright © 2023.
 All rights reserved.